lucasjellema/fontys-fall2022-microservices-messaging-kafka-dapr/lab1-firstStepsWithKafka/readme.md

 ## Creating a topic in Kafka

 Now let's create a new topic.
 For that we again use the **kafka-topics** utility but this time with the `--create` option.
-We will create a test topic with 6 partitions and replicated 2 times.
+We will create a test topic with 1 partition and replicated 2 times.
 The `--if-not-exists` option is handy to avoid errors, in case a topic already exists.

 ```
 kafka-topics --create --if-not-exists --zookeeper zookeeper-1:2181 --topic test-topic --partitions 1 --replication-factor 2